carlosschults/nodatime/CONTRIBUTING.md

 # How to Contribute

-Thanks for your interest in NodaTime.
+Thanks for your interest in Noda Time.
 We appreciate all kinds of contributions, from submitting issues to improving documentation; from writing tests to implementing new code.
 All help is welcome!

 ## Basic Requirements